daniele821/dotfiles/README.md

 # almawifi

 for some reasons, it is a little tricky on fedora:
-- `touch` the certificate file
+- delete ALMAWIFI connection (if exists)
+- reboot
 - disable firewall via `sudo systemctl stop firewall.service`
-- if still not work:
-    - try deleting the connection
+- insert the credential correctly at first try, otherwise try again from the start
-    - try connecting with a different connection, download the certificate, and retry connecting